One in three Brits are retiring in the red, worrying new research shows. Here's what to do if you have problem debt and need to clear it.

 Claim all your benefits

-Research suggests that pensioners are missing out on around £5 billion a year by not claiming all the benefits they’re entitled to.
+Research suggests that pensioners are missing out on huge sums each year by not claiming all the benefits they’re entitled to.

 Read more in our guide to all the perks, tax credits and benefits available to older households.